ntkwan/csc13010-student-information-system/README.md

 ## Overview

-This repository contains the code for a very basic student information system (SIS) as web application.
+This repository contains the source code for a very basic student information system (SIS) as web application.
 The application separates the user interface (client) from the data management and business logic (server).
 This repository is weekly updated following lecturer's requirements of the course CSC13010 - Software and Desin Analysis.

 The system manages student data, including information such as: